versioneye/ops_contrib/README.md

 There is a Vagrantfile in this directory which describes a Vagrant box for VersionEye.
 [Vagrant](https://www.vagrantup.com) is a cool technology to describe and manage VMs.
 If you don't have it yet, please download it from [here](https://www.vagrantup.com/downloads.html).
 By default Vagrant is using VirtualBox as VM provider.
 You can download VirtualBox from [here](https://www.virtualbox.org/wiki/Downloads).
+This setup is tested with Vagrant version
+ 1.8.5 and VirtualBox version 5.0.16 r105871.

 Open a console and navigate to the root of this git repository and run simply this command: